 If you scroll to the bottom of this page you’ll find my printable cooking conversion chart pdf – download it for free – there’s no need to subscribe either (though I’m considering this).

-Oven temperature conversion guide
+Oven temperature conversion Chart

-The following will be useful in baking.
 Did you know that the US cup measure is not universal?
 It’s actually smaller than the metric cup.
 A US cup of 7 oz equates to 200 grams.
 It’s 20 grams less than the metric cup measure of 220 grams used by other countries.

 My kitchen conversion cheat sheet pDF